saulcoding123/cdhtest1/README.md

 # cdhtest1
 Lecture Test Run:
-This is my first attempt at creating a github repository.
+This is my first attempt at creating a git[error]hub repository.